mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 hull.
 Travellers floating around outside the palace on gravbelts might be noticed by those inside and never realise it.
-At the time of the mission, the only people who might notice the intruders are the 2nd officer on the bridge (1) and the guard in Orobid’s living chamber (62).
+At the time of the mission, the only people who might notice the intruders are the 2nd officer on the bridge (1) and the guard in Orobid's living chamber (62).
 If any Travellers pass in front of these rooms on the outside, they must succeed a Very Difficult (12+) Stealth check.
 ```